Best of

 Non-museum activities visitors leave Chicago talking about.

-- Wndr Museum Interactive light, sound, and digital-art installations on West Monroe — works for adults, teens, and school-age kids.1130 W Monroe St 1 and 2, Chicago, IL, 60607
+- WNDR Museum Interactive light, sound, and digital-art installations on West Monroe — works for adults, teens, and school-age kids.1130 W Monroe St 1 and 2, Chicago, IL, 60607

 - Bad Axe Throwing Indoor axe-throwing range on West Lake — coaches walk you through the technique.
 Older kids and adults.165-171 N Loomis St 1, Chicago, IL, 60607